Mercedes Maroto-Valer: Awards

 Maroto-Valer was elected a Fellow Royal Society of Chemistry in 2008, a Fellow of the Institute of Chemical Engineers in 2013, and a Fellow of the Royal Society of Edinburgh in 2015.
 She featured in the Royal Society of Edinburgh's 2019 Women in Science in Scotland exhibition, which celebrated some of Scotland’s leading female scientists.
 She received the 2009 Philip Leverhulme Prize for Engineering.
 In 2019 she was awarded an honorary doctorate by Delft University of Technology.
+In 2026 she was elected a Fellow of the Royal Academy of Engineering.